forntoh/LcdMenu/README.md

 #include <LcdMenu.h>
 ```

-You also might need to add other includes for the types of menu items you wish to use e.g `#include <ItemCommand.h>`, the available types are described in the following step.
+You will need to add other includes for the types of menu items you wish to use, the available types are described in the next step.

-#### 2. Create the main menu, use the provided macro `MAIN_MENU()` e.g
+#### 2. Create the main menu, use the provided macro `MAIN_MENU()` e.g.

 ```js
 MAIN_MENU(